Siege of Corfu (1537): Aftermath

-At the siege, the Ottomans were met by the French Admiral Baron de Saint-Blancard, who had left Marseille on 15 August with 12 galleys, and arrived at Corfu in early September 1537.
-Saint-Blancard in vain attempted to convince the Ottomans to again raid the coasts of Apulia, Sicily, and the March of Ancona.
-Eventually Suleiman, worried by a plague among his troops, decided to return with his fleet to Istanbul by mid-September without having captured Corfu.

 French ambassador Jean de La Forêt became seriously ill and died around that time.
 Francis I finally penetrated into Italy, and reached Rivoli on 31 October 1537.
 The fleet of Saint-Blancard wintered in Chios until 17 February 1538.
 It was decided that three ships would go to Constantinople, while the rest of the fleet returned to France.
 In Constantinople, they were received by the French ambassador Charles de Marillac.
-Hayreddin Barbarossa provided for the expenses, and the French galleys finally left on 11 April 1538 to return to Nice through Monastir.
+Barbarossa provided for the expenses, and the French galleys finally left on 11 April 1538 to return to Nice through Monastir.

-A consequence of the siege was that the Venetians decided to form an alliance with the Pope and the Habsburg against the Ottomans.
+A consequence of the siege was that the Venetians decided to form an alliance with the Pope and Charles V against the Ottomans.
 On 18 June 1538, Francis I signed the Truce of Nice with Charles V, thereby temporarily abandoning the Franco-Ottoman alliance.